leeprovoost/go-rest-api-template/README.md

 Simple.
 Open your terminal, go to your project root:

 ```
-go test
+go test ./...
 ```

+We need to add `./...` so that it also runs all the tests in the subpackages.
 If you want it more verbose, then:

 ```
-go test -v
+go test ./... -v
 ```

 Which will give you: